-300 local residents and activists marched and opened the counter symposium
+300 local residents and activists marched and opened the counter symposium to protest

-against APEC Energy Ministersf Meeting.
+against APEC Energy Ministersf Meeting.

 After the symposium, we held press conference and release this statement